Table of Contents

 - The father of the realist school of jurisprudence is ‘Axel Hagerstorm.

-- The realist school of jurisprudence is the combination of analytical and sociological school of jurisprudence.
+- The realist school of jurisprudence is the combination of the analytical and sociological schools of jurisprudence.

 A combination of analytical and sociological schools in analytical law as it is i.e. the decision given by judges in the court on the other hand, sociological because of the effect of judges made law on society.